Luma

 Get Started FreeKling

 Kling 3.0 is the best model on Martini for animating images that contain people.
 Its Pro tier generates the most natural facial expressions, body movement, and hair physics of any image-to-video model.
-Standard tier costs 19 credits/second (95 credits for a 5-second clip), while Pro costs 25 credits/second (125 credits for 5 seconds).
-The price gap is modest, but the quality gap on human faces is dramatic — Pro handles the micro-expressions (blinking rhythm, mouth corners lifting, subtle head tilts) that make the difference between "obviously AI" and "wait, is that real?"
+Two tiers are available: Standard for fast iteration and Pro for delivery-grade output.
+The quality gap on human faces is dramatic — Pro handles the micro-expressions (blinking rhythm, mouth corners lifting, subtle head tilts) that make the difference between "obviously AI" and "wait, is that real?"
 For landscapes and objects without people, Standard is perfectly sufficient.

 View guideByteDance

 Seedance 2.0 by ByteDance is optimized for dramatic, high-energy image animations — the kind of dynamic action that Kling 3.0 handles competently but Seedance handles exceptionally.
 Capes billowing, swords swinging, particles exploding, environmental destruction: Seedance turns these into fluid, cinematic clips.
-The model offers a tiered cost structure: Fast at 10 credits/second (5s clip = 50 credits), Standard at 20 credits/second (5s = 100 credits), and Pro at a flat 25 credits per 5s clip.
+The model offers three tiers: Fast for rapid motion exploration, Standard for publishable quality, and Seedance 2 Pro for maximum detail.
 It supports 6 aspect ratios including 21:9 ultra-widescreen, and works with both image-to-video and text-to-video.
 The Omni Pro variant additionally supports video-to-video and reference images for even more control.

 View guide